Shaping Futures, (also known as the Merseyside Collaborative Outreach Programme) is a

 Shaping Futures will deliver a programme of activities designed to raise aspirations and provide impartial HE information, advice and guidance to local 14-18 year old learners, to support them in fulfilling their educational potential.
 These activities will be wide ranging, aiming to increase understanding and aspiration of choices at both KS4, post-16 and HE level, broaden knowledge of sectors and opportunities available and offer support with the entire university application process; from attending Open Days, to choosing a university and completing a UCAS application.

 Alongside our core programme of activities we also run a number of bespoke projects, focused on the key aims of the project and skills areas specific to the Liverpool City Region.
 You can find out more about these on our Activities page.

-We are part of the wider National Collaborative Outreach Programme (NCOP), and are funded by the Higher Education Funding Council for England (HEFCE).
+We are part of the wider National Collaborative Outreach Programme (NCOP), and are funded by the Office for Student (OfS).
 Nationally, the NCOP project has three key aims: